manhitv/manhitv.github.io/_posts/2022-10-03-blog6-minimalism.markdown

 #### 3.3.
 Start changing mindset

 Along with the practice of minimizing, your mindset will also gradually change.
 You will know enough to be happy, know what is right, what is important and what should be prioritized.

+- Minimize relationships: If you're not comfortable with a relationship, cut them off
+- Minimize things to do: Your to-do-list should not cover everything
+- Minimize goals: We cannot achieve everything at once
+- Minimize concerns: don't worry about what do others, newspapers, radio stations, neighbors... say
+- Minimalism in investing

 ---